Melania Trump Spends Valentine's Day with Ill Kids as Husband's Lawyer Admits He Paid Off Porn Star

 The first lady tweeted her excitement ahead of the visit, writing, “Looking forward to a very sweet afternoon visiting @theChildrensInn & celebrating Valentine’s Day with some kids at @NIH! #HappyValentinesDay.”

-According to a press release from the first lady’s office, Mrs. Trump spent the afternoon decorating cookies and making valentines cards with children currently patients at NIH and a few of their family members.
+According to a press release from the first lady’s office, Mrs. Trump spent the afternoon decorating cookies and making valentines cards with around two dozen children currently patients at NIH and a few of their family members.

+RELATED STORY: Melania and Ivanka Tried to Stop President Trump from Tweeting But ‘No One Could Do It’

 A live stream of the visit showed Mrs. Trump admiring the children’s handiwork and handing out valentines of her own.